Prurigo Pigmentosa: A Multi-Institutional Retrospective Study

 TLDR Prurigo pigmentosa mainly affects middle-aged White and Asian women, often linked to a ketogenic diet, and is best treated with oral antibiotics.

-This multi-institutional retrospective study examined 30 patients with prurigo pigmentosa (PP) from three academic centers over a 10-year period.
+This multi-institutional retrospective study examined 30 patients with prurigo pigmentosa (PP) from three academic centers in the U.S. over a 10-year period.
 The study found that PP predominantly affects White and Asian females, with an average age of 41 years.
-All patients experienced pruritus and presented with erythematous papules and hyperpigmentation, primarily on the back and chest.
-A significant portion (40%) were on a ketogenic diet prior to symptom onset.
-The study did not find a strong association between PP and autoimmune or atopic conditions but noted a higher body mass index in nearly all patients.
-Oral antibiotics, particularly doxycycline and minocycline, were effective in achieving complete resolution of symptoms, whereas topical corticosteroids provided only temporary relief.
-The study suggests that PP may have multiple etiologies beyond the ketogenic diet.
+All patients experienced pruritic erythematous papules and hyperpigmentation, primarily on the back and chest.
+Notably, 40% of patients were on a ketogenic diet before symptom onset.
+The study did not find a strong association between PP and autoimmune conditions or common atopic conditions.
+Higher body mass index was prevalent among patients, a novel finding.
+Oral antibiotics, particularly doxycycline and minocycline, were effective in achieving complete resolution in treated patients.
+The study suggests that PP has varied etiologies and that biopsy can help rule out other diagnoses but is not definitive for PP.

 Discuss this study in the Community →